NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 us whether any guardrail apart from PII got triggered or not.
 Another key is `combined_response` whose value provides a combined guardrail message for all the guardrails that got triggered.

+Users can create their own flows and make use of AutoGuard's guardrails by using the actions `execute autoguard_input_api` and `execute autoguard_output_api` in their flow.

 ### Gender bias detection